Has the financial viability of the fishery changed?

 Baseline: Before Catch Share Program

 The charts provided show the project baseline (first tab) along with an extended baseline (second tab) that spans three decades and provides additional context.
-All gross revenue values have been adjusted for inflation.
+All revenue values have been adjusted for inflation.

 During Catch Share Program